entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 312. Short ventral process on entepicondyle: absent (0); present (1)

 > Long *et al*.
 (2006), Character 61; Lu *et al*.
 (2012), Character 220

+> As this process is absent on most tetrapodomorphan humeri, we consider it a derived feature.
+This process is here shown clearly on Fig 2a for *Gogonasus* and seen on *Tiktaalik* in Shubin *et al*., 2006, Fig 2a.

 313. Ectepicondylar process: terminates proximal to epipodial facets (0); extends distal to epipodial facets (1)